 While the sector has been greatly affected by the challenges of the pandemic, it has showed great resilience and adaptability.
 The town overall has witnessed a cultural renewal with an exemplar Local Cultural Education Partnership, worked in collaboration with Great Yarmouth Borough Council to deliver a Great Places scheme, and created its own Cultural Strategy led by a Leadership Group.
 In November 2022, it was announced that Lowestoft, for the first time ever, has two locally based National Portfolio Organisations which brings further investment into the town and recognises First Light Festival CIC and the Seagull Theatre contribution to the sector as cultural leaders.

-The town is also steeped in history, largely due to its role in the fishing and shipbuilding industry, and has a range of volunteer-led museums and heritage centres.
+The town is also steeped in history, largely due to its role in the fishing and shipbuilding industry and has a range of volunteer-led museums and heritage centres.
 Artists are inspired by the expansive landscape with big skies and wonderful light, sandy beaches and links to the Broads National Park and Carlton Marshes.
 There is a strong emerging creative sector, and more creatives producing in the town than ever before.
-To support the sector, in 2021 we launched the Virtual Creative Hub which provides support, networking events and workshops to creatives delivering work in the town.
+To support the sector, in 2021 we launched the Virtual Creative Hub which provided support, networking events and workshops to creatives delivering work in the town.